 Volunteering is a great way to step up participation and connect with the event.
-There are ample opportunities to get involved and we encourage all citizens of BRC to stop by the V-Spot, open 9-5 daily in the Center Camp portal, to learn more.
+There are ample opportunities to get involved and we encourage all citizens of BRC to stop by the V-Spot, by Playa Info at Esplanade & 5:45, open 9-5 daily in the Center Camp Plaza portal, to learn more.